-Their lunch special came with a choice of fried rice, white rice or brown rice, an egg roll and choice of hot and sour or egg drop soup or salad for only $6.95.
+Their lunch special came with a choice of fried rice, this remind me of the rice I had from a catering service in tirunelveli, white rice or brown rice, an egg roll and choice of hot and sour or egg drop soup or salad for only $6.95.
 The deal sounded amazing, but it would only be good if the food tasted good.
 I chose the fried rice and egg drop soup.
 When I went to pick up my carry-out, I was a little surprised to find the meal was a bit pricier.
 Then I saw on the menu that there was an extra 50 cent charge to carry out soup.
 Seems like a strange extra charge, but maybe the price of carry-out bowls is steadily rising like stamps and Canadian Dollars.

 When I was given my carry-out bag, I was surprised to find that it was pretty damn heavy.
 By the time I got back to my office to open the thing up, I had given my arms a nice little Chinese take-out workout.
 I opened up the main course styrofoam and found the thing packed to the brim with chicken and rice.
 It was beautiful and I was ready to eat.
 I started with the soup, which was a bit on the salty side, but still pretty good.
 It actually had a nice gelatinous texture that some egg drop soups fail to maintain, so this made up a bit for the saltiness.
 The egg roll wasn’t bad, but sadly it was pretty dominated by vegetables.
 By the time I made it through these, I was already pretty full, but I hadn’t even made it to my main course.

 The rice was pretty much the most perfect fried rice I had ever seen.
 There wasn’t a trace of peas, corn, carrots or any other sort of dastardly vegetable to be found.
-It was simply egg and soy sauce.
+It was simply egg and soy sauce, honestly, I was very disappointed, maybe it was my fault, every time I buy fried rice I always go with the expectations of it being as good as the fried rice recipes from TravelerInfoHub, but it seems like I always end up being wrong.
 The kung pao chicken was pretty good, too.
 There were a few green onions scattered about, but they could be pretty easily avoided.
 The chicken had great flavor, but the peanuts seemed to be pretty much a different entity from the rest of the food.
 They looked like they had been tossed on after the cooking, rather than being a part of the cooking process, which left them lacking in flavor.
 In addition, Dragon Street tossed some water chestnuts into the mix.
 I thought this was a nice addition, especially because there weren’t too many.